aksaba/MyCodes/Py/TechnicalAnalysis/readme.md

 There are various techniques involved in technical analysis.
 In these programs, we make use of two of those techniques.

-1. Candlestick patters: The first, "buycandle.py" in the folder "BuySignalCandle", identifies predefined candlestick patters which could indicate a buy signal for a stock.
+1. Candlestick patters: The first, "buycandle.py" in the folder "BuySignalCandle", identifies predefined candlestick patterns which could indicate a buy signal for a stock.

 2. Relative strength index (RSI): The second, "RSI_indicator.py" in the folder "RSI", makes use of the RSI indicator to identify oversold stocks.